Tozny

 print(jam.to_json())

 The examples above highlights some simple searches on TozStore.
-Currently, Search is only supported in the Python SDK and you can find more complex examples that include time filters, fuzzy, regex, and other meta fields on the Github page.
+Currently, Search is only supported in the and you can find more complex examples that include time filters, fuzzy, regex, and other meta fields on the Github page.